virtualmin/virtualmin.com/content/docs/Server Components/configuring-nginx-as-default-webserver.md

 #### Manual webserver switch

 {{< alert warning exclamation "Warning!"
-"Manual switching involves advanced configuration and is generally not advisable for average users due to its technical nature." >}}
+"Manual switching requires advanced configuration and is typically not recommended for most users because of its technical complexity." >}}

 ##### Manual switch from Apache to Nginx